 Dr. Joan Ferrini-Mundy

-After receiving her Ph.D. in mathematics education from the University of New Hampshire (UNH) in 1980, Ferrini-Mundy spent two years as a postdoctoral associate there, and one year in the Department of Mathematics at Mount Holyoke College, where she co-founded the SummerMath for Teachers program.
-She returned to UNH in 1983 as an assistant professor of mathematics, rising to the rank of full professor in 1994.
+After earning her Ph.D. in mathematics education in 1980 from the University of New Hampshire (UNH), Ferrini-Mundy was a postdoctoral associate there, and a visiting assistant professor in the Department of Mathematics at Mount Holyoke College.
+At Mount Holyoke, Ferrini-Mundy co-founded the SummerMath for Teachers program.
+She returned to UNH as an assistant professor of mathematics and rose to the rank of full professor.